iann0036/censor-shell/README.md

 replacement = zyx${1}tsr
 ```

 You can specify any amount of replacement rules as you like.
+Patterns and replacement follow standard Go [regexp](https://golang.org/pkg/regexp/) formats.

 Now open a new shell and execute the `censor-shell` command.
 You'll be able to see that all outputs are replaced dynamically: